yodrew/darkroomretreat/manuscript/make.md

             2. if print shop has 300gsm acid-free black paper on a roll for large format printing, print the helix vent's channels and walls directly onto it.
 Yes, black ink on black paper is visible enough to work with.
         4. have files printed in actual size, with no scaling.
 Before paying, check measurements with ruler or measuring tape.
 Distortion should not exceed 1mm over a 250mm span.

-            After resigning myself to 2mm distortion per 250mm with desktop printers, I was shocked to find _no_ distortion with large format printing.
+            After resigning myself to 2mm distortion per 250mm (0.8%) with desktop printers, I was shocked to find almost no distortion with large format printing, maybe 0.5mm/500mm (0.1%).
 But then it made sense because architects, engineers, and builders depend on this service for their blueprints.
     2. desktop
         1. only do this if you are absolutely broke or can't find a large format printing service on your desert island.
 Desktop printing of plans takes a lot of time and yields imperfect results.
         2. print